Welcome November! 5 Tips to Beat WinterBlues

 4. TAKE A DEEP BREATH

 Being cooped up with nothing but heaters to keep the air moving means fresh air is much harder to come by in winter!
 Generally, the air outside is healthier then that inside so going for a walk or run outside gives your lungs a chance to detox and breathe deeply without concern for breathing in other people’s bugs (at home or from the office!)

 5. AVOID WINTER WEIGHT GAIN

 In the colder months it is so easy to turn to comfort food, because its so satisfying and it makes us feel good, well for a little anyway, and then we feel guilty.
 Its so easy to become a hibernating bear!
 No wonder it’s known as the ‘winter weight gain’ period.
 The average person puts on up to 4 kg!
 The only way to make up for those added treats is to increase the amount of exercise you’re doing.
 Try and balance your energy in and energy out……

-BEGIN TO EAT HEALTHY AGAIN it’s time to redesign and prioritize the healthy choices on your dining table, and at least be green every day.
+BEGIN TO EAT HEALTHY AGAIN it’s time to redesign and prioritise the healthy choices on your dining table, and at least be green every day.